ZFS filesystem snapshot delete utility for users and root.

 This script is used to delete several snapshot on ZFS filesystem.

 It easily allow (the administrator or the user) to delete (some or all) snapshots of the current or specified user(s).
-It allow normal user to only delete their own snapshot.
+It allow normal user to only delete their own snapshot while admin can delete any users's snapshot.
 Users can free they own diskspace when snapshot are made automatically.
 This script is safe as it will ask for confirmation before deleting any snapshots (Unless otherwise specified).

 Technically this script list the snapshots of a given user.
 It will list availble snapshot to delete and can allow you to select which one you want to delete (using -grep option), then (after confirmation) it will simply do a "zfs destroy snapshot mypool/user99@auto_snapshot" for each snapshot found.